openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-image.md

 **Possible Causes**

 1. The specified encoding format is not supported.
-2. The input data is incorrect.
+2. Incorrect input data was provided.

 **Resolution Steps**

-Replace the image or verify the input data.
+Replace the image or check input data.